Mail fraud occurs when the U.S. Postal Service (USPS) or a private interstate carrier (UPS, FedEx, DHL, etc.) is used for criminal purposes.

 If you are charged with mail fraud, get help from an experienced Florida Mail Fraud lawyer

-If you are facing charges for mail fraud, it is in your best interest to seek legal counsel from a federal defense attorney with experience defending against this particular crime.
+If you are facing charges for mail fraud, it is in your best interest to seek legal counsel from an experienced mail fraud lawyer with experience defending against this particular crime.
 Mail fraud is a federal offense, and a conviction carries extremely harsh penalties, including a penalty of up to $250,000 and up to 20 years imprisonment.

 At the Law Office of Nayib Hassan, P.A., we have successfully fought for the rights of countless individuals charged with criminal offenses, including mail fraud.
 By providing aggressive, focused defense, we can identify weaknesses in the prosecution’s case and position you for the best possible outcome.

 Mail fraud is a serious offense that carries hefty penalties and a permanent criminal record.
-Don’t attempt to fight these charges without the help of a skilled federal defense attorney.
+Don’t attempt to fight these charges without the help of a skilled mail fraud attorney.
 Contact us today for a free and confidential consultation about your case.

 What is Considered Mail Fraud in Florida?